bio-phys/asyncmd/docs/source/api.rst

-class gives you all customizability at the cost of complexity, if you just want to construct a transition from trajectry segments the :py:func:`asyncmd.trajectory.construct_TP_from_plus_and_minus_traj_segments` is most probably easier to use and waht you want (it uses the :py:class:`TrajectoryConcatenator` under the hood anyway).
+class gives you all customizability at the cost of complexity, if you just want to construct a transition from trajectry segments the :py:func:`asyncmd.trajectory.construct_TP_from_plus_and_minus_traj_segments` is most probably easier to use and what you want (it uses the :py:class:`TrajectoryConcatenator` under the hood anyway).

+Note that both the `FrameExtractor`s and the `TrajectoryConcatenator` have an async version of their functions doing the work (`extract` and `concatenate` respectively).
+The awaitable versions do exactly the same as their sync counterparts, just that they do so in a seperate thread.

 .. py:currentmodule:: asyncmd